Aircloak/aircloak/air/site/README.md

 ## Testing

-You can run tests with `make test`
+You can run tests with `make test`.
+Dialyzer can be started with `make dialyzer` (you need at least Elixir 1.2.3 for it to work).